paoloronco/telegramdeals-bot/README.md

 - **Scheduled Notifications**: Set the frequency and timing of deal updates to align with your audience's peak engagement times.
 - **Multi-Region Compatibility**: Supports monitoring across different Amazon regions.

+## How it Works

+This bot leverages several key APIs to streamline deal sharing on Telegram:

+- **Amazon Product Advertising API (PA API 5.0)**
+   This official Amazon API allows programmatic access to product information such as pricing, reviews, and deals, ensuring up-to-date listings for your audience.
+It enables the bot to pull specific product attributes, offers, and filter by criteria like discounts, product categories, and more.

+- **Telegram Bot API and Channel API**
+   The bot uses Telegram’s APIs to automatically post offers directly into designated Telegram channels or groups, making it easy for users to stay informed on the latest deals.

+- **Affiliate Tag Integration**
+   Each shared Amazon link includes your unique affiliate tag, allowing you to earn commissions on every purchase made through your links.